EliasRodkey/python-toolkit/packages/loggers/README.md

 # Project Title
-Super Logging
+Loggers

 # Description
-Super Logging is a modified logging package that is designed to be flexible and modular.
+Loggers is a modified logging package that is designed to be flexible and modular.
 The package is designed to be used in a generic python project as a way to handle run logs in a sophisticated and organized way.

-# Examples

-# Future Releases
+Logger: creates and manages logging instances and handlers at a high level

+LogParse: parses log files for errors

+PerformanceLogger: tracks program performance (execution time)

 # Challenges
-Prominent technical challenges
+- instance versus class attribute management
+- deciding allocation of class versus instance methods
+- test development

 # Dependencies
-Any packages the project needs to run
+- logging
+- os
+- typing

 # Installation
 If you are working on a project that a user needs to install or run locally in a machine like a "POS", you should include the steps required to install your project and also the required dependencies if any.

 Provide a step-by-step description of how to get the development environment set and running.

-# Usage
+# Logger Usage
-Provide instructions and examples so users/contributors can use the project.
-This will make it easy for them in case they encounter a problem – they will always have a place to reference what is expected.

-You can also make use of visual aids by including materials like screenshots to show examples of the running project and also the structure and design principles used in your project.

-Also if your project will require authentication like passwords or usernames, this is a good section to include the credentials.
+Import Logger class:
+from loggers import Logger

+Set the overall run name at the top level of your program:
+Logger.set_run_name(run_name)

+Create Logger instane:
+logger = Logger(logger_name)

+Add join or remove handlers:
+logger.add_console_handler(handler_name)
+logger.add_file_handler(handler_name: str = 'main')
+logger.join_handler(other_logger_name, handler_name)
+logger.remove_hanler(handler_name)

+Use logger as normal
+logger.debug(message)
+logger.info(message)
+logger.warning(message)
+logger.error(message)
+logger.critical(message)

+Clear log files
+logger.clear_todays_logs()
+logger.clear_all_logs()

 # Help
 common problems and how to fix them